Nihar-tech-21/Zerodha_clone/README.md

 # Zerodha Clone

 A full-stack clone of the Zerodha trading platform.
 This project is built with separate **backend**, **frontend**, and **dashboard** folders for modularity and ease of development.
+You can see the live project by visiting this link : https://zerodha-clone-frontend-sooty.vercel.app

 ---